Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack - Local News 8

 Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

-By Laila Shahrokhshahi, Clare Sebastian, Laura Sharman, Teele Rebane, Lex Harvey, CNN
+By Laila Shahrokhshahi, Clare Sebastian, Laura Sharman, Lex Harvey, Lianne Kolirin, CNN

-(CNN) — Several ambulances belonging to a Jewish volunteer rescue organization were set on fire outside a synagogue in a neighborhood home to London’s largest Jewish community early on Monday, in what police are treating as an antisemitic attack.
+(CNN) — Several ambulances belonging to a Jewish volunteer rescue organization were set on fire outside a synagogue in a neighborhood home to London’s largest Jewish community early on Monday, in an antisemitic attack.

 Flames lit up the night sky and residents of the northern suburb of Golders Green were woken by loud explosions, as dozens of firefighters rushed to the area.

+Counter-terrorism police are leading the investigation into the attack even though it has not yet been deemed a terrorist incident, police said during a press conference on Monday morning.

-“The arson attack is being treated as an antisemitic hate crime,” London’s Met Police said in a statement, adding that some residents had been evacuated as a precaution.
+Earlier, police said the attack was being treated as an “antisemitic hate crime,” adding that some residents had been evacuated as a precaution.

 Security camera footage shared with CNN showed three masked people approach an ambulance belonging to the Hatzola Northwest organization and set it on fire.

-Note: Correction: This story has been updated to reflect that the number of antisemitic incidents reached record levels in 2023, not 2024.